coinForRich/coin-for-rich/README.md

 Five (5) tmux sessions are created for each of the app’s main components:
 1. Timescaledb/Postgresql: `psql`
 2. Redis: `redis`
-3. Fetching from the exchange’s REST and Websocket APIs: `fetch`
+3. Fetching from the exchanges' REST and Websocket APIs: `fetch`
 4. The app’s web API: `web`
 5. Celery for data fetching tasks: `celery`